h5bp/Front-end-Developer-Interview-Questions/README.md

 * Describe Floats and how they work.
 * What are the various clearing techniques and which is appropriate for what context?
 * Explain CSS sprites, and how you would implement them on a page or site.
-* What are the differences between the IE box model and the W3C box model?
 * What are your favourite image replacement techniques and which do you use when?
 * CSS property hacks, conditionally included .css files, or... something else?
 * How do you serve your pages for feature-constrained browsers?